nkrusch/nkrusch.github.io/posts/proposal.md

 date: "2022-12-21"
 ---

-Details about PhD research proposal process.
+Details about PhD research proposal process[^1].

+[^1]: The [AU 2023-24 catalog][5] calls this process "Research-Project Examination" and it includes preparing a "Ph.D. dissertation proposal".

 ### Presentation